Davidslv/davidslv.github.com/_posts/2026-06-09-when-rails-engines-are-wrong-tool.markdown

 image: /img/modular-rails-cover.png
 ---

-*This is an adapted excerpt from Chapter 15 of [Modular Rails: Architecture for the Long Game](/modular-rails/), my book on building maintainable Ruby on Rails applications using Rails Engines.*

----

 I have spent the better part of this book making the case for Rails engines.
 Now I am going to tell you when not to use them.

 This is not a hedge.
 It is honesty.
 Every architectural tool has a cost, and engines are no exception.
 Using them when they are not warranted creates overhead that slows your team down rather than speeding them up.
 Knowing when *not* to reach for an engine is just as important as knowing how to build one.